 Fresh looking young people with flawless skin are being particularly targeted in the campaign.
 One series of pictures even shows a very ill Richards hocking up some phlegm and graphically posing with it on the end of his wrinkled tongue.

 A caption saying: ‘Go on, give us a kiss’ will run across the bottom of the pack.

 Keith Richards face has been a familiar sight in similar anti-drugs campaigns in central Asia.
-Indian research into the value of such illustrations revealed they made 67pc more drug users want to give up using.
+Indian research into the value of such illustrations revealed they convinced 67pc more drug users to give up using.